UK Visa Nationals List 2026

 A non-visa national is someone who does not usually need a visa to visit the UK, provided their trip is for no more than 6 months and the purpose for the trip falls within any of the activities permissible under the visitor rules.
 They are able to travel to the UK as a visitor without needing to secure a visa.
 However, this system is in the process of being digitised, with the phased introduction of the UK’s Electronic Travel Authorisation (ETA) scheme.

-The ETA requires certain visitors from certain countries, including some non-visa nationals, to apply for pre-authorisation to travel to the UK through an online application system.
-The application costs £10 per traveller and permission is valid for two years or until the traveller’s passport expires, whichever is soonest.
+The ETA requires certain visitors from certain countries, including many non-visa nationals, to apply for pre-authorisation to travel to the UK through an online application system.
+The application costs £16 per traveller and permission is valid for two years or until the traveller’s passport expires, whichever is soonest.

-The ETA already applies to nationals of Qatar, Bahrain, Kuwait, Oman, Saudi Arabia and United Arab Emirates.
-More countries are being expected to the ETA scheme in phases.
+The ETA already applies to nationals of Qatar, Bahrain, Kuwait, Oman, Saudi Arabia and United Arab Emirates, and is being rolled out in phases to cover most non-visa national countries, including those in Europe, the USA, Canada and Australia.

-Unless and until your country is included on the ETA list, non-visa nationals who are visiting the UK for a holiday, or to visit friends and family, do not need to apply for a visa in advance of travel, but instead seek entry clearance on arrival in the UK at a port of entry.
+Unless and until your country is included on the ETA list, non-visa nationals who are visiting the UK for a holiday, or to visit friends and family, do not need to apply for a visa in advance of travel, but instead seek permission to enter the UK on arrival at a port of entry.

 If you have a criminal record or have previously been refused entry into the UK, you may want to apply for a visit visa prior to travelling to the UK.
 However, even if you apply for entry clearance in advance of your arrival in the UK, the grant of a visa does not guarantee entry.
 This is because immigration officials are still likely to seek to establish whether your purpose for travelling to the UK is different to that for which permission was granted by the Home Office, and whether there has been any subsequent change in your circumstances.